ddanuj/focused-web-crawler/README.md

 4. Gather web pages about the topic by crawling the Seed set
 5. Rank them according to relevance

 Output:
-Download top n successfully crawled WebPages in a folder
+1. Download top n successfully crawled web pages in a folder

 Classes:
 1. Crawler - Crawls the web using seed analysis and link analysis